Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 4

 - Pick OU:

+- Miami and its opponents have eclipsed the point total 48.8% of the time this season (40 out of 82).
+That's less often than New York and its opponents have (44 out of 82).

-- The Heat have a .621 winning percentage as a moneyline favorite (36-22) this season while the Knicks have a .488 winning percentage as a moneyline underdog (20-21).
+- As a moneyline favorite this season, the Heat are 36-22, while the Knicks are 20-21 as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!